YinHK-gameDev/unity-learn/scripting cheestsheet/object/gameobject/README.md

 Use the constructor with `name` and `components` parameters to create a GameObject with the specified name and the specified components attached, in addition to the `Transform` component.

+> components: 	The components to attach, specified as an array of types that inherit from Component.

 eg:
 ```cs
 public class Example : MonoBehaviour